 - Not ideal for very timid dogs

-- Freeze-dried for freshness preserves nutrients and flavor without additives
+- Freeze dried for peak freshness to lock in nutrients and flavor

 - Single-ingredient formula